pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

 5 rows in set (0.01 sec)
 ```

-#### Node Hardware/System/Load Information System Tables
+#### Node hardware/system/load information system tables

-According to the defination of `gRPC Service` protocol.
-Each `ServerInfoItem` contains the name of the information and the corresponding key-value pair.
-When presenting to the user, the type of the node and the node address need to be added.
+According to the definition of `gRPC Service` protocol, each `ServerInfoItem` contains the name of the information and the corresponding key-value pair.
+When presented to the user, the type of the node and the node address need to be added.

 ```
 mysql> use information_schema;